 The more intelligent the system and the more self-descriptive the content, the more navigation can build itself.
 This is quite advanced for many people and quite clear for others, I think it needs to be a topic of an upcoming webinar using concrete examples of how such relationships can be taken advantage of.

 Metadata – Search / Faceting

 Search everyone’s favourite thing right now – helps you find something, but metadata helps you know what you’ve found.
-Gabor, myself and others were talking about how brute search doesn’t cut it when you’ve got multiple slightly different versions or copies that are differentiated only by their metadata.
+Gabor, I and others were talking about how brute search doesn’t cut it when you’ve got multiple slightly different versions or copies that are differentiated only by their metadata.
 Metadata is also vital for narrowing down search hits in a large enterprise scenario.
 This is often called ‘facetted search’.
-The Semantic Web highly based on this principle.
+The Semantic Web is highly based on this principle.

 Metadata – Convergence

-Rahel Bailie’s presentation re-enforced this further by talking about content that isn’t just reused and single sourced across deliverables on the way out (the PDF, CHM and web version of the same thing), but recombined into ‘portals’ that bring together content based on their taxonomical (metadata) similarity.
-The difference between a product portal and any other product info web page is a bit philosophical but the high level distinction is: a traditional web page is a place to which you push product information, a portal is a page which pulls product information together from various places and integrates them together.
+Rahel Bailie’s presentation re-enforced this further by talking about content that isn’t just reused and single-sourced across deliverables on the way out (the PDF, CHM and web version of the same thing), but recombined into ‘portals’ that bring together content based on their taxonomical (metadata) similarity.
+The difference between a product portal and any other product info web page is a bit philosophical but the high-level distinction is: a traditional web page is a place to which you push product information, a portal is a page which pulls product information together from various places and integrates them together.